 Some “Universal” Franchise Agreement Negotiating Points to Consider

 - Your Protected Territory – Your goal before signing a franchise agreement will be for you to fully understand whether or not you will be granted a protected territory.
 If you are granted such a territory then you must ensure that the scope of the protected territory meets your expectations and understandings.
 Evaluate the exceptions to your protected territory‚ the size of your protected territory‚ whether or not your protected territory is contingent on certain sales quotas or requirements and whether or not (especially when dealing with smaller start-up franchises) you can negotiate an increase in the size of your territory.

 - Your Individual Liability – Whether you establish a corporate entity or not‚ 99.9% of the time you will be required to “personally” guarantee the terms of your franchise agreement.
 While it is absolutely reasonable for franchisors to expect you to personally guarantee your franchise agreement‚ you must nevertheless put some limits on your personal guarantee.

-There are other "universal" negotiating points to consider ans we will discuss them in future posts.
-If you would like to learn more about buying a franchise learn about the 6 Steps that You Should Consider.
+There are other “universal” negotiating points to consider and we will discuss them in future posts.
+If you would like to learn more about buying a franchise contact us.